-The FY08 CEB was adopted by the Board of Directors in July 2007 after Advisory Board comment and adjustments by staff to the proposed budget.
-The FY08 CEB totals \$564.5 million.
-Non-rate revenue totals \$46.7 million, resulting in a rate revenue requirement of \$517.8 million, an increase of 4.5% over Fiscal Year 2007.
+The Fiscal Year 2008 CEB ("FY08 CEB") was adopted by the Board of Directors in July 2007 after Advisory Board comment and adjustments by staff to the proposed budget.
+The FY08 CEB totaled \$564.5 million.
+Non-rate revenue totaled \$46.7 million, resulting in a rate revenue requirement of \$517.8 million, an increase of 4.5% over Fiscal Year 2007.
 The Authority included the receipt of approximately \$17.25 million in debt service assistance in Fiscal Year 2008, and the Authority reduced the rate revenue requirement for Fiscal Year 2008 by this amount.
 Actual debt service assistance received was approximately \$17 million.